kevintruong/til/C-Programming,-Part-5:-Debugging.md

 // compile with gcc -fsanitize=thread -pie -fPIC -ltsan -g simple_race.c
 ```

 We can see that there is a race condition on the variable `Global`.
 Both the main thread and the thread created with pthread_create will try to change the value at the same time.
-But, does ThreadSantizer catch it?
+But, does ThreadSanitizer catch it?

 ```
 $ ./a.out